Present Day - 2000 Onwards

 On 2nd April 2020, the Church was closed and entry barred to follow the Archbishops’ requirements to protect the community from the Covid-19 pandemic, in line with government guidance.
 Limited access for designated people was allowed from the 6th May.
 We were delighted to welcome back the congregation.

 As our history continues to unfold, this website will continue to be updated.
-The detailed research throughout would not be possible without our dedicated historians, Geoffrey Frederick Greenup, author of Jesus be Our Spede, researchers Diane Bradley and Robert Selby, and the detailed compilations by Ken Pemberton.
+The detailed research throughout would not be possible without our dedicated historians, Geoffrey Frederick Greenup, author of Jesus be Our Spede, researchers Diane Bradley and Robert Selby, plans by Graham Clay, with thanks to Dr John Hunt, Department of History, University of Birmingham, for his comments and advice on the content of this website and the detailed compilations by Ken Pemberton.

 Preparing Sandon All Saints for a new century.

 Maintaining an old building requires the usual ongoing work to update the interior, repair the stained glass and protect features like the wall paintings.
-Soakaways in the graveyard were installed in recent years to keep moisture away from the walls.
+Soakaways in the graveyard were installed, c 2000, to keep moisture away from the walls.

 Many thanks to everyone who has worked on Sandon All Saints in recent years, including and not limited to: